GST in India FAQ

-Talk to your tax consultant to make sure your business is registered and compliant with the GST.
+Talk to a tax consultant to make sure your business is registered and compliant with the GST.

 This is not a complete list.
-Talk to your tax consultant to learn whether you need to register.
+Talk to a tax consultant to learn whether you need to register.

 What's the difference between IGST, CGST, and SGST?

-You can't set multiple tax line items in Shopify, but you can set up your taxes so that you are charging the sum of SGST and CGST for intra-state sales of goods in the state where your business is located.
+You can't set multiple tax line items in Shopify, but you can set up your taxes so that you're charging the sum of SGST and CGST for sales of goods in the state where your business is located.

 Where can I learn more about the different GST categories?

-For information about the GST categories, see the website of the Central Board of Excise and Customs.
+For information about the GST categories, refer to the website of the Central Board of Excise and Customs.

 How should I set up my taxes?

-The tax rate differs depending on the type of product, so a specific rate cannot be set automatically.
+The tax rate differs depending on the type of product, so a specific rate can't be set automatically.
 Instead, Shopify sets some defaults that you must update depending on your specific needs.

-Use these default tax rates as a starting point to set up your taxes.
+Use the default tax rates as a starting point to set up your taxes.

-- Set the federal tax rate to 14%.
+- Set the Country tax rate to 14%.

-- For all states except Karnataka and Maharashtra, set the IGST tax rate to 28%.
+- In the Regions section, for all states except Karnataka and Maharashtra, set the IGST tax rate to 28%.

-- Set the rate in Karnataka to 28% IGST instead of federal tax.
+- Set the tax behavior to instead of 14% federal tax.

-- Set the rate in Maharashtra to 14% SGST added to federal tax.
+- Set the tax behavior to added to 14% federal tax.